Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 This stage is very similar to the first one, with few differences:

+- The second statement `ENV NODE_ENV=production` sets the `NODE_ENV` environment variable to `production`.
+This is a convention in the Node.js ecosystem to indicate that the app is running in production mode.
+It enables production optimizations in most frameworks.
 - We're not copying the whole `src/backend` folder this time, but only the `package.json file`.
 We need this file to install the dependencies, but we don't need to copy the source code.
 - We're using the `--omit=dev` option of the `npm ci` command to only install the production dependencies, as we don't need the development dependencies in our final Docker image.
 - We're copying the compiled code from the first stage using the `--from=build` option of the `COPY` instruction.
 This will copy the compiled code from the `build` stage to our final Docker image.